javier-marti-isasi/Multiclass-semantic-segmentation-using-U-Net/README.md

 ## Directory Structure

-**All the code files and folders follow the following structure in ipynb file.**
+**All the code files and folders follow the following structure in ipynb file:**

 ```
 ├── images_256_256_256.tif